OpenClosedOS/UnRayNeo/README.md

 # UnRayNeo

 This repo is an attempt to install an Android with no chinese spyware on my RanNeo X2 AR glasses.
-I have some experience doing CTFs back in the days but since then things changed so I'll be using WindSurf to help me with this.
+I have some experience doing CTFs back in the days but since then things changed so I'll be using Cline (started with WindSurf) to help me with this.

+WARNING: the code is ugly cuz it's mostly vibe coding

 # Setup: